2020 NASCAR Cup Series: NASCAR Cup Series Playoffs

 Denny Hamlin was awarded the pole.
 Christopher Bell spun into the wall on the first lap.
 Ricky Stenhouse Jr. got into the wall after spinning.
 Aric Almirola got turned into the wall while leading and collected Alex Bowman.
 Chris Buescher won the first stage as it ended under caution.
 Ryan Blaney got into the wall after a flat tire.
-Jimmie Johnson made contact with Clint Bowyer and got turned into the wall and collected Austin Dillon, Cole Custer, Daniel Suarez, and Kurt Busch, who went airborne.
+Jimmie Johnson made contact with Clint Bowyer and got turned into the wall and collected Austin Dillon, Cole Custer, Daniel Suárez, and Kurt Busch, who went airborne.
 Martin Truex Jr. won the second stage.
 The race went to overtime in the end and on the first attempt, Kyle Busch got turned by Tyler Reddick and collected Truex, Kevin Harvick, and Joey Logano.
 In the second attempt, Bubba Wallace got turned and collected Ryan Blaney and Matt Kenseth.
 In the third overtime attempt, Hamlin beat Matt DiBenedetto to the finish line for his seventh win of the season and to advance to the next round of the playoffs.
 DiBenedetto was penalized for pushing William Byron below the double yellow line and Erik Jones was scored second.
 The race saw a record number of cautions at the track with 13, breaking the previous record of 11 from the fall 2017 race.